hanhanwu/Hanhan_Data_Science_Practice/sequencial_analysis/learning_notes.md

 * [Time series intro][20]
   * Cross correlation: checks whether 2 ts are corrlated with each other.
 I like the idea of using it in stock, cuz if one tend to drop, the highly correlated one might also drop
     * [Python calculate cross correlation with lag][21], check the highest vote below
+* [Sales Uncertainty Prediction][22]
+  * Weighted Scaled Pinball loss (SPL) is a metrics used to measure quantile forecasts.
+This aarticle inclide the implementation